megardn/PennLINC.github.io/docs/LabHome/ProjectSetup.md

 ### Github repository

 All code, from the beginning of the project, should be in a github repository.
 This is a prerequisite for reproducible neuroscience -- please start your project  out on the right foot!
+These repos should reside in the [PennLINC org](www.github.com/PennLINC), not your personal github.

 ### Github pages wiki